 Choosing the Right CITB Course

 CITB courses represent the industry standard and are must-have training for anyone who is working within the construction industry.
-Envico offer access to these courses, delivered by skilled and experienced instructors in the classroom.
-These training courses will not only ensure that your workers are using the appropriate safety practices, but they will also enhance performance and improve professionalism and competitive edge.
-There are many different options available when it comes to choosing a CITB training course, so how do you select the right one for you or your employees?
+Envico offer access to the full suite of Construction Skills Site Safety Plus courses including the SMSTS, SSSTS and CITB Health & Safety Awareness, these are delivered by skilled and experienced instructors in the classroom.
+These qualifications will not only ensure that your workers are using the appropriate safety practices, but they will also enhance performance and improve professionalism and competitive edge.
+There are many different options available when it comes to choosing a CITB course.
 In order to choose the right course for your needs, you will need to ask yourself a few questions:

 - Is the course offered in the classroom, in a training facility or online?